-If your child has ADHD, you might be curious about alternative therapies to help with symptoms.
+If your child has ADHD, you might be curious about alternative therapies to help with symptoms, such as neurofeedback for ADHD.
 An online search will likely turn up commercial games and apps that claim to boost working memory and attention.
 But do these “train the brain” games really work?
 Here, four experts weigh in with their perspective.

 How exactly do these games “train” the brain?